 Comments, Observations, and Questions to Consider

-Rolf Jacobson suggests that the psalmist organizes Psalm 19’s hymn of praise around the central theme of “word” or speech.”
-In verses 1-6 it speaks of nature’s “words” of praise to God.
+Rolf Jacobson suggests that the psalmist organizes Psalm 19’s glorious hymn of praise around the central theme of “word” or speech.”
+Verses 1-6 speak of the creation’s “words” of praise to God.
 The “heavens’” words, however, may be inaudible.
-While the NIV translates verse 3 to mean, “There is no speech or language where [the skies’] voice is not heard,” according to the NIV Study Bible it may also mean, “They have no speech, there are no words; no sound is heard from them.”
+While the NIV translates verse 3 to mean, “There is no speech or language where [the skies’] voice is not heard,” it may also mean, “They have no speech, there are no words; no sound is heard from them.”

-Psalm 19’s poet asserts that creation somehow joins the worshiping congregation in praising its Creator and Sustainer.
-After all, what God creates isn’t itself divine, as parts of our culture insist.
+Psalm 19 asserts creation somehow joins the worshiping congregation in praising its Creator and Sustainer.
+After all, what God creates isn’t itself divine, as parts of the poet as well as our culture insist.
 Instead, things like the “heavens” and “skies” point to the glory of the One who made them.
 The praise they offer is as unceasing as the rhythms of day and night.
 God’s creation praises the Lord on a daily basis throughout the day and night.
 That praise also extends across the whole world, just as the heavens and skies cover that world.

 Psalm 19’s verses 7-10 signal a noticeable shift.
-After all, the Hebrew name for God changes from el to Yahweh.
-The verses become poetry with what Jacobson calls “crisp and measured meter.”
+The Hebrew name for God changes from el to Yahweh.
+What’s more, the verses become poetry with what Jacobson calls “crisp and measured meter.”
 Most of all, however, they shift our attention from the creation that quietly, if not inaudibly declares God’s praise to Torah that very tangibly declares God’s glory.
 Verses 7-10’s six phrases have a similar structure.
 Each lists a synonym for God’s law, plus an adjective, plus a description of that law’s positive impact on those who gratefully observe it.